KingJA/LoadSir/README.md

 * :star: don't need to set enum or constant for status code
 * :star: set your own onClick logic in custom Callback
 * :star: no preloaded load page
+* :star: support for keeping the toolbar, titileview
 * allow to customize your own load page
 * set the retry onClick listener
 * set the default load page